 I was sitting looking at the trees outside the house, so recently it occurs to me; we were watching the new growth appear; now it will be the blink of an eye before leaves fall.
 The weekly date we have to chat to our daughter seems to arrive sooner, with a day between, not seven days.
 Children we knew when we were school cleaners, are now pushing prams and buying houses, it seems yesterday we saw them in oversized uniforms starting on their first day.

-Was it really a month or so ago we got out the lighter clothes?
-No sooner am I wearing white pants than it is time to look at winter boots.
-When we were little kids the days dragged until Christmas or our birthday came.
-Those two highlights of the year were counted in months and weeks, now it is counted in ‘sleeps’.
+Was it really a month or so ago we got out the lighter clothes, as no sooner am I wearing white pants than it is time to look at winter boots.
+When we were little kids, the days dragged until Christmas or our birthday came.
+Those two highlights of the year were counted in months and weeks; now it is counted in ‘sleeps’.

 I am a busy person; probably wearing too many hats.
 I am a painter, almost a writer, and secretary of U3A.
 Don’t get me wrong I am happy my days are productive, that I am able to do it at my advanced age, as I will be 78 next birthday.
 So many people have those last years severely eroded by illness or reduced mental alertness.
 My restless mind buzzes and I really do have projects that I want to finish, crazy ideas I want to try, crafts I would like to attempt, but I must learn to be still, to listen to the soft silences, the murmur of birds, I must just allow myself to stop, to be still, give myself permission to drift.
 That eternal ticking clock is relentless.
 Before I catch my breath, it’s time to end another day.